 This low carb vegan noatmeal contains over 30g of protein, which makes me really happy.
 It’s definitely a good way to sneak some protein into your day without chugging a shake.
 It’s also nut-free, and coconut-free, so any of you who have allergies, or are just sick of coconut being in literally everything – this one is for you.
 Like all recipes on this site, this noatmeal is also gluten-free, and it’s even soy-free to boot (unless you choose a soy protein powder, but then that’s on you).

 Have you tried this Lakanto syrup?
 Are there any other keto-friendly syrups you’d recommend?
 I’d love to hear your thoughts in the comments!

 Notes on Making Vegan Keto Maple Cinnamon Noatmeal (high protein, nut free, soy free)

-- If you don’t have the keto maple syrup, you could always use another sugar-free syrup in whatever flavor you choose.
+- If you don’t have the keto maple syrup (save 15% with code MEATFREEKETO!!), you could always use another sugar-free syrup in whatever flavor you choose.
 You could also just use 1 tsp of maple extract and 1 tbsp sugar-free sweetener, though it’s not quite the same.

 - While the flax and hempseed certainly do contribute to the protein count, it will be a lot lower without the protein powder.

-- I used Vega Clean Protein in vanilla, but you could use whatever plant-based protein powder you have on hand.
+- I used Vega Sport in vanilla, but you could use whatever plant-based protein powder you have on hand.
 Keep in mind that your macros will be different if you use a different brand, though!

 - If you really hate the idea of using protein powder, you can thicken this with 1-2 tbsp of coconut flour instead, though it won’t be as creamy and the protein count will be much lower.
 You’ll also want to add in a little vanilla extract and stevia to make up for the flavor lost from the protein powder!